Ferdinand III, Holy Roman Emperor: Early life

-Ferdinand was born in Graz as the third son of Emperor Ferdinand II of Habsburg and his first wife, Maria Anna of Bavaria, and was baptised as Ferdinand Ernst.
-He grew up in Carinthia with loving care from his parents and developed great affection for his siblings and his father with whom he always found a consensus in future disagreements.
+Ferdinand was born in Graz as the third son of Ferdinand II, Holy Roman Emperor of Habsburg and his first wife, Maria Anna of Bavaria, and was baptised as Ferdinand Ernst.
+He grew up in Carinthia with loving care from his parents and developed great affection for his siblings and his father, with whom he always found a consensus in future disagreements.
 At his father's court, he received religious and scholarly training from Jesuits.
 The Teutonic knights Johann Jacob von Dhaun (member of the Lower Austrian estate, a union of the local nobility) and Christoph Simon von Thun (the head of Ferdinand's Imperial court and household) had greatly influenced the education of the young archduke.
 Simon von Thun instructed Ferdinand in military matters.
 Ferdinand is said to have spoken several languages, but how many and to what degree is unclear.
 After the deaths of his brothers Karl (1603) and Johann Karl (1619), he was designated as his father's successor and systematically prepared to take over the reign.
 Like his father, he was a devout Catholic, but he had a certain aversion to the influence of the Jesuits, who had ruled his father's court.

 Ferdinand became Archduke of Austria in 1621.
-On 8 December 1625, he was crowned King of Hungary, on 27 November 1627 King of Bohemia.
+On 8 December 1625, he was crowned King of Hungary and on 27 November 1627, King of Bohemia.
 Ferdinand enhanced his authority and set an important legal and military precedent by issuing a Revised Land Ordinance, which deprived the Bohemian estates of their right to raise soldiers and reserved that power for the monarch.
 His father was unable to secure him the election as king of the Romans at the Diet of Regensburg of 1630.
-After he had unsuccessfully applied for the supreme command of the Imperial army and to participate in campaigns of Albrecht von Wallenstein, he joined Wallenstein's opponents at the Imperial court in Vienna and was involved in the arrangements on his second deposition in early 1634.
+After he had unsuccessfully applied for the supreme command of the Imperial army and to participate in campaigns of Albrecht von Wallenstein, he joined Wallenstein's opponents at the Imperial court in Vienna and was involved in the arrangements for his second deposition in early 1634.

 He married the Spanish Infanta, his cousin Maria Anna of Spain, after years of negotiations with Spanish relatives in 1631.
 Although it was in the middle of the war, the elaborate wedding was celebrated over fourteen months.
 The marriage produced six children, including his successors, Ferdinand IV of Hungary and Emperor Leopold I. His loving and intelligent wife and her brother, the Spanish Cardinal Infante Ferdinand, had a great influence on Ferdinand and formed the most important link between the Habsburg courts in Madrid, Brussels and Vienna in the difficult period of the war for the Habsburgs after the death of Wallenstein.